uggla/cloud_native_app/README.md

 Your teachers will take and behave with 2 different roles:

 - *Customer representative*.
-    He will support the 2 Productions system that you will use to deliver your application.
+    He will support the 2 Production systems that you will use to deliver your application.
-    <br>to contact your customer: ...
+    <br>to contact your customer, use the mailing list :
+    ensimag-customer@lists.osp.hpe.com

 - *Your company IT* who hosts your openstack tenant.
-    <br>To contact your company IT team: ...
+    <br>To contact your company IT team, use the mailing list:
+    ensimag-internal@lists.osp.hpe.com

 When you contact *your customer* or *your company*, remind your group number.

 ### Training support

-Outside of these roles that your teacher will have, you can get support on the overall training subject, by mail or during the different sessions, to:
+Outside of these roles that your teachers will have, you can get support on the overall training subject, by mail or during the different sessions, to:
 * Ask question,
 * Get help (VPN Access, platform setup, expertise)
 * Discuss

-The mailing list is:  ensimag-openstack@lists.osp.hpe.com
+The mailing list is:  ensimag-discuss@lists.osp.hpe.com

 # Agenda